skoolkid/skoolkit/sphinx/source/man/trace.py.rst

   Stop execution at this address. `ADDR` must be a decimal number, or a hexadecimal number prefixed by '0x'.

+--state name=value
+  Set a hardware state attribute before execution begins.
+Do ``--state help`` for more information, or see the section on ``HARDWARE STATE`` below.
+This option may be used multiple times.

 --stats
   Show statistics after execution.